JimmyRespawn/PassionNano/productblog/content/docs/download-manager/updatelog.md

 Date：TBD

-- Improvement: Some UI adjustment in the bottom
+- Improvement: Some UI adjustment at the bottom

 ## v1.5.49